PolyMC/polymc.github.io/src/wiki/getting-started/installing-polymc.md

 #### How do I install the PolyMC Flatpak on my Linux system?

-Detailed instructions on setting-up your system to install Flatpak applications from Flathub, can be found [here](https://flatpak.org/setup/).
+Until the PolyMC Flatpak is back on Flathub, we have instructions to install the Flatpak on our [Download page](../../../download/linux#flatpak)

 #### How do I open the PolyMC AppImage on my Linux system?